sujilmaharjan/OktaScripting_AddOneUserToMultipleOktaGroups/README.md

 This is a Python script to add a user to multiple okta groups.

+Parameters required are:
+userID
+list of groupIDs in csv file
+okta domain
-Parameters required are okta domain, API token and the file name.
+API token of the okta domain
+csv file name